-12 Step clubs have been the stepping stone millions of people have used to escape addiction.
+12 Step clubs have been the stepping stone millions of people have used.
 Those in recovery know that these organizations are fantastic support groups that help them overcome their challenges and stay on the path.
 Rehab, community agencies, hospitals, and the court system recognize these programs’ power and efficacy.
 Many therapists have learned that these programs contain valuable tools they can use in their day-to-day mental health practices.

 How 12 Step Clubs Can Help Mental Health Care